 Organize your visit to other skyscrapers

-There is no doubt that the architectural disruption of The Edge is well worth a visit, but if you are one of those who prefer to opt for the classics, you are probably considering going up to the Empire State Building or the Top of the Rock at Rockefeller Center.
+There is no doubt that the architectural disruption of The Edge is well worth a visit, but if you are one of those who prefer to opt for the classics, you are probably considering climbing the Empire State Building or the Top of the Rock at Rockefeller Center.
 I can't be objective and I can't encourage you to choose between the three, but I can help you to know more details about both so you can choose the one that best suits your trip.
-Here are the articles I have written about Empire State Building Tickets and NYC Top of the Rock Tickets.
+Here are the articles I have written about Climbing the Empire State Building y NYC Top of the Rock Tickets.

-If you feel like getting a bit out of Midtown and into the mogul of skyscrapers and hypnotic lights of the financial district, then your best option will be the One World Observatory, the tower that was built as a tribute to the Twin Towers.
-Here are all the details you need to visit it: NYC One World Observatory Tickets and Tours.
+If you want to get out of Midtown and get into the maze of skyscrapers and hypnotic lights of the financial district, then your best option is the One World Observatory, the tower that was built in tribute to the Twin Towers.
+Here are all the details you need to visit it: NYC One World Observatory Tickets: how to buy, prices and discounts.

-And if you're looking for something even more innovative and that competes directly with The Edge, you have the option to climb the new viewpoint of New York The SUMMIT, an incredible skyscraper opened in 2021 and located in Midtown that will leave you open-mouthed, both for its architecture and its views of the city.
+And if you're looking for something even more innovative and that competes directly with The Edge, you have the option of going up to New York's new observation deck The SUMMIT, an incredible skyscraper premiered in 2021 and located in the heart of Midtown that will leave you open-mouthed, both for its architecture and its views of the city.
 As you can see, New York never ceases to amaze!